 As its name implies, commodity-collateralised stablecoins are backed by physical assets such as precious metals, oil, and real estate.
 Unlike fiat-backed stablecoins, commodity-collateralised stablecoins such as Digix (DGX) or Paxos Gold (PAXG) are more prone to price fluctuations due to the fluctuation of the underlying asset.

-The idea behind a cryptocurrency-collateralised stablecoin is to maintain the value of the asset that it’s pegged to, since the underlying asset might be volatile.
+The idea behind a cryptocurrency-collateralised stablecoin is to maintain the value of the asset that it is pegged to, since the underlying asset might be volatile.
 This is done by over-collateralising the underlying asset of the cryptocurrency-collateralised stablecoin.

 For example, Dai (DAI) is a stablecoin that attempts to maintain a stable 1:1 value with the US Dollar.
 However, unlike USD Coin which is backed by the US Dollar held in a regulated financial institution, Dai (DAI) does it by over-collateralising Ethereum-based assets in a smart contract.
 This helps Dai maintain a close-to 1:1 value to the US Dollar.

-While stablecoins may not be as well known as Bitcoin (BTC) or Ethereum (ETH) yet, their functionality has proven their worth.
-The market cap of stablecoins has grown from around US$1 billion in 2018 to more than US$160 billion by the end of 2021.
+Stablecoins offer users a host of benefits such as price stability, time efficiency, lower fees, and many others.
+This is reflected by the growing market cap of stablecoins – it has grown from around US$1 billion in 2018 to more than US$160 billion by the end of 2021.

 Bitcoin (BTC), Ethereum (ETH), and other similar cryptocurrencies like Cardano (ADA), Solana (SOL), and Terra (LUNA), among many others, remain too speculative and volatile for general use as a medium of exchange by the public.
 They can lose or gain considerable value in a matter of hours.

-This is where stablecoins come in to solve the volatility problem by being pegged to a fiat currency, like the XSGD to the Singapore Dollar and XIDR to the Indonesian Rupiah.
-This ensures that stablecoins guarantee a fixed exchange rate between their tokens and fiat currencies.
-At StraitsX, every single XSGD and XIDR is backed by a Singapore Dollar or Indonesian Rupiah, respectively, and all such SGD and IDR are fully safeguarded and held by a regulated financial institution.
+This is where stablecoins come in.
+In the case of XSGD and XIDR, they are pegged to a fiat currency and are guaranteed a fixed 1:1 exchange rate between their tokens and fiat currencies.
+Every XSGD and XIDR is backed by a Singapore Dollar or Indonesian Rupiah that is safeguarded in a regulated financial institution.

-StraitsX lets you enjoy the benefits of stablecoins: mint, swap, and redeem with XSGD and XIDR with other stablecoins within the StraitsX Ecosystem and our DeFi partners.
+StraitsX lets you enjoy the benefits of stablecoins: get, swap, and redeem XSGD and XIDR with other stablecoins within the StraitsX Ecosystem and our DeFi partners.

 Note: If you are a high net worth individual, or institution, you can take advantage of StraitsX’s OTC Desk feature that offers deep liquidity and OTC block trades.